ruby/www.ruby-lang.org/en/news/_posts/2006-06-20-the-future-of-ruby.md

 ---
 layout: news_post
-title: The Future of Ruby
+title: "The Future of Ruby"
 lang: en
 ---